Test what moves AI visibility

 Divide topics into balanced groups

 Siftly clusters your tracked topics by citation behavior and splits them into a test set and a control set.
-Balanced splits mean differences in outcome reflect your intervention — not uneven groups.
+With balanced splits, a difference in outcome reflects your intervention, not uneven groups.

 Watch the two groups diverge